 - A. Handlers and drivers guilty of having an engine declared illegal at technical inspections may be disciplined as outlined in Appendix II, Section 1715, Engine Infractions and Flagrant/Intentional Modifications - B. Any suspension penalty assessed shall begin immediately if not specified otherwise.
 A lifetime suspension penalty assessed is open to review by USAC National. - C. Illegal Honda, Animal and World Formula part/s shall be sent within five (5) Business days to the USAC office or designee for review along with a confiscation form signed by both the USAC Club Official/USAC Representative and the Handler of the car in question.
 The Tech director has 48 hours to determine if the part/s are legal or illegal.
 If the part(s) is determined to be legal it shall be returned to the handler.
 Handler shall be notified if part(s) is legal or illegal.
 All illegal or confiscated parts shall be sent to the National Tech Director.
-All legal parts shall be returned to the handler. - D. If a Honda motor is found to have a valve oil seal during tech it shall be a race disqualification only. - E. Spark plugs and exhaust infractions are a race disqualification only. - F. Failure to go to tech and/or impound will result in a race day DQ. - G. Refusal of tech shall be interpreted as an admission that the engine is illegal and a suspension from the class shall be immediate with all awards and qualifications being revoked with up to a six (6) month driver and handler suspension at any USAC sanctioned event. - H. For the purpose of this rule only, if a handler has multiple cars competing at one race event and more than one engine is found to be illegal at that event; it will be considered to be one offense.
+All legal parts shall be returned to the handler. - D. If a Honda motor is found to have a valve oil seal during tech it shall be a race disqualification only.

-- I. All membership suspensions must be sent to the USAC National Office within 5 business days. - J. Illegal Rookie engine parts shall be confiscated (Honda or Animal) but the suspension shall not be levied against handlers or drivers for the first offense.
+- E. Spark plugs and exhaust infractions are a race disqualification only. - F. Failure to go to tech and/or impound will result in a race day DQ. - G. Refusal of tech shall be interpreted as an admission that the engine is illegal and a suspension from the class shall be immediate with all awards and qualifications being revoked with up to a six (6) month driver and handler suspension at any USAC sanctioned event. - H. For the purpose of this rule only, if a handler has multiple cars competing at one race event and more than one engine is found to be illegal at that event; it will be considered to be one offense. - I. All membership suspensions must be sent to the USAC National Office within 5 business days. - J. Illegal Rookie engine parts shall be confiscated (Honda or Animal) but the suspension shall not be levied against handlers or drivers for the first offense.
 The second offense shall result in up to a 30 day Suspension from Rookie. - K. The cost to appeal a suspension to USAC National is \$500 plus any associated fees.
 See Appendix II, Section 1715.
-Appeals will be heard and decided upon by three (3) party appellate boards comprised of USAC President and two (2) non quarter midget motorsports professionals. - L. Induction System Infraction - a.
-At any race if during post-race technical inspection an engine is found to have the incorrect carburetor and or oversize venturi bore diameter for that class that would enhance a performance improvement the driver and handler will be immediately suspended from racing in that class only for the rest of that race event weekend. - b.
-At any race if during post-race technical inspection an engine restrictor plate is found to have been modified and or altered for that class to enhance a performance improvement the driver and handler will be immediately suspended from racing in that class only for the rest of that race event weekend
+Appeals will be heard and decided upon by three (3) party appellate boards composed of USAC President and two (2) non quarter midget motorsports professionals.
+This appeal process cannot be used for Tire appeals. - L. Induction System Infraction - a.
+During post-race technical inspection, if an engine is found to have the incorrect carburetor, oversize venturi bore diameter and or an engine restrictor plate that is found to have been modified for that class, the car will be disqualified from that race and placed at the tail of their next race.